Castle Hill Medical Centre uses Pemelo, an online platform that facilitates workplace and pre-employment medical exams.

 If you have an employee who is required to complete a Pre-employment Medical assessment, please download the flyer and issue this to the candidate prior to their assessment date.

-What to expect when you complete a Pre-employment medical at Castle Hill Medical Centre
+What to expect when you do a Pre-employment medical.

-Pre-employment medicals check to see if you are able to complete your role safely and within your own capabilities.
-Sometimes restrictions may be recommended by the doctor for you completing your role, this is for you and your employers benefit.
+Pre-employment medicals check to see if you are able to do the job safely and within your own capabilities.
+Sometimes restrictions may be recommended by the doctor when you do your role, this is for you and your employers benefit.

-You will need to bring valid current photo ID such as a drivers licence or passport.
+You will need to bring valid current photo ID such as a drivers license or passport.
 Also, if you wear glasses or use hearing aids, bring those as well to your appointment.

-You will be asked to give a urine sample so don’t go to the bathroom as soon as you arrive.
+You will be asked to give a urine sample so don’t go to the bathroom right when you arrive.

-Depending upon the company’s requirements, your urine sample may be for a urine drug screen or for a urinalysis test done as a dipstick test or for both tests.
+Depending upon the company’s requirements, your urine sample may be for a urine drug screen or for a urinalysis done as a dipstick test.

-A dipstick test can be a quick way to test if you may have any underlying issues such as too much sugar in your urine which could mean you are unaware you are a diabetic.
+A dipstick test can be a quick way to test if you may have an underlying issue such as too much sugar in your urine which could mean you are diabetic and not aware.